Whether you’re an employer or an employee, here are some tips for how to work from home more effectively.

 As a homeworker, you might find it easy to work long hours without taking a break.
 Stopping to put another load of washing on doesn’t count as rest, nor does grabbing food from the fridge and taking it back to your desk.

-Marathon sessions may feel like a productive experience, but they’re anything but – you’ll earn breaks, and your time can be better spent resting and recharging.
-If taking breaks is tough for you, try looking at it with a growth mindset.
-You’re planning to be successful over the long-term, so you want to work sustainably.
+Marathon sessions may feel like a productive experience, but, generally, they’re anything but.
+Being burnt out isn’t helpful for anyone.
+But if you do find it hard to take breaks, try to look at it with a growth mindset.
+You’re planning to be successful over the long-term, so you need to work from home sustainably.

 To help you get into the habit, set an alarm clock to go off every two hours in the room farthest from your desk.
 Use these alarms as opportunities to get up and take a break.

-Whether you’re a small business owner or an employee located away from the mothership of a main office, remote work somewhat removes you from your clients and colleagues, and can make good customer service that bit more difficult.
+Whether you’re a small business owner or an employee located away from the mothership of a main office, remote work can make you feel removed you from your clients and colleagues.
 Fortunately, you can keep communication flowing with helpful habits and a healthy dose of communication technology.

 Yahoo’s Marissa Meyer famously claimed that being present in the same place as your co-workers is critical to collaboration, and it is indeed easy to become less collaborative when homeworking.

-One solution is to embrace online collaboration tools like GitHub, Slack and Trello, to share your ideas and work with colleagues and customers.
+One solution is to embrace online collaboration tools like GitHub, Slack and Trello, to share your ideas and work with colleagues and customers when working from home.

 These tools are multi-faceted, with some platforms including voice call, video call and screen-sharing options to help you collaborate while working from home.
 They’re popular across many different businesses and sectors and have their own communities, allowing you to build your network and connect with new people.